MediaComem/comem-masrad-dfa/subjects/angular/README.md

 export class AppModule { }
 ```

-Once you've done that, the field should display correctly.
+Once you've done that, the error should be gone and everything should display as expected.

-Note that as you type in the input field, the `greeting` variable is **automatically kept up-to-date**,
+Now, as you type inside the input field, the `greeting` variable is **automatically kept up-to-date** in the background,
-and Angular **updates the template** to reflect its new value.
+and Angular **updates the template** to reflect the new value.

 ### Two-way data binding